kontena/kontena-client-go/README.md

 ## API Support

-This client library is a work in progress, and support is limited to the following APIs:
+This client library is a work in progress, and support is limited to the following Kontena APIs:

 * `/oauth2`
 * `/v1/user`
 * `/v1/grids`
 * `/v1/nodes`

+This library is currently compatible with the Kontena 1.4 development version.